olive-language/olive/docs/introduction.md

 1. **Understanding**: The compiler reads your code and builds a structured map of what you're trying to do.
 2. **Safety Check**: This is where the "borrow checker" looks for potential memory issues.
 If it finds one, it tells you exactly what's wrong and how to fix it.
-3. **Optimization**: The compiler cleans up your code—removing unnecessary steps and streamlining the logic—to make it as fast as possible.
+3. **Optimization**: The compiler cleans up your code.
+It removes unnecessary steps and makes the logic as fast as possible.
 4. **Execution**: Finally, it turns your program into machine code that runs directly on your processor.